Insurgency in Khyber Pakhtunkhwa: Bajaur offensive

-Tribal tension with TTP and US support for tribes
+Tensions between tribal militias and the Pakistani Taliban

 As military retreat from Bajaur Agency, the Pakistani tribal elders began organizing a private army of approximately 30,000 tribesmen to fight the TTP, with the support of the Provincial government in September 2008.
 This local private military company, known as lashkar (lit. brigade), had composed of Pakistani tribesmen who began burning the houses of militant commanders in Bajaur and vowed to fight them until they are expelled.
 During this campaign, the Lashkar torched the house of local militant commander named Naimatullah, who had occupied several government schools and converted them into seminaries.
 A tribal elder named Malik Munsib Khan quoted in media that tribes would continue their struggle until the foreign fighters were expelled from the area, adding that anyone found sheltering militants would be fined one million rupees and their houses will be burned.
 The tribesmen also torched two important centres of local militant activity and gained control of tribal areas.

 One of the main motivations for this activity was the operations that were taking place in the FATA that had displaced some 300,000 people while dozens of citizens had been killed in clashes between the militants and military.
 Since the start of operations against the foreign fighters, some 150,000 tribesmen have sided with them.

 The American military proposals outlined an intensified effort to enlist tribal leaders in the frontier areas of Pakistan in the fight against al-Qaeda.
 The proposal was modeled in part on a similar effort by American forces in Iraq that had been hailed as a great success in fighting foreign insurgents there.
 But it raised the question of whether such partnerships can be forged without a significant American military presence in Pakistan.
 The American military raised great questions whether it is enough support can be found among the tribes.
 Small numbers of high-ranking officers of American military have served as advisers to the Pakistan Armed Forces in the tribal areas, giving planning advice and helping to integrate American intelligence.
 Under this new approach, the number of advisers had to increase.

 The U.S. Government said these security improvements complemented a package of assistance from the US AID for the seven districts of the tribal areas that amounted to $750 million over five years, and would involve work in education, health and other sectors.
 The BINLEA of the US Government also assisted the Frontier Corps with financing for counter-narcotics work.